 The Centenary Western

 The Great Train Robbery, a thrilling 11-minute silent Western, came out in 1903.
 Americans and the world immediately took the genre to their hearts and a century of glorious Western movies followed.
 Some people, poor deluded fools, have suggested that after 100 years, the cowboy film has said all it can say.
 Yet not only are Westerns still being made in the twenty-first century, good ones are coming out.
-The Western still appeals in some way, to American audiences and elsewhere, and clearly still has something to say.
+The Western still appeals in some way, to American and global audiences, and clearly still has something to say.

-And while certain recent Westerns are different, new takes on an old genre, such as The Assassination of Jesse James by the Coward Robert Ford or Django Unchained, other twenty-first century offerings such as Appaloosa, the 2007 3:10 to Yuma, the 2010 True Grit or Open Range are pretty straight-down-the-line oaters of the old school.
+And while certain recent Westerns are different, original, new takes on an old genre, such as The Assassination of Jesse James by the Coward Robert Ford or Django Unchained, other twenty-first century offerings such as Appaloosa, the 2007 3:10 to Yuma, the 2010 True Grit or Open Range are pretty straight-down-the-line oaters of the old school.

 With screenplay by Craig Stoper from a novel by Lauran Paine, Open Range is a classic story of justice and revenge.
 Yes, it verges on the cliché and some of the language is almost corny ("Men are gonna get killed here today, Sue, and I'm gonna kill them") but after more than a century of Westerns there’s only so much new that cowboy dialogue can say.
 Most of the time the script avoids platitudes and corn, and gets right on with it.